jerabaul29/qrdump/README.md

 # Notes

 - This works for quite large files.
 The following example shows that dumping and restoring a 100K file is fine.
 Takes around half a minute on my machine.
 The pdf is just 55 pages long.
+To run it from the Git sources, I can do on my machine:

 ```
 bash-4.4$ head -c 100k </dev/urandom > dummy.dat